gavinlyonsrepo/raspberrypi_tempmon/README.md

 1250-02Jul17_RPIT HHMM-DDMMMYY_XXXX.
 This folder mode does not work with mail or graph mode at present.

-logging modes are designed to be used with UNIX automation like crontab.
+Logging modes are designed to be used with UNIX automation like crontab.

-In mail mode an email is sent using ssmtp
+In mail mode an email is sent using ssmtp.
 The mail contains the data from logfile mode only it will not work with sub-folders from logfolder mode.
-The user must install and configure the ssmtp program.
+The user must install and configure the ssmtp program(see installation section) Also the rpi_tempmon.cfg file mentioned above must be configured.
-Also the rpi_tempmon.cfg file mentioned above must be configured this file allows for user to set an email without access to ssmtp config file which should be set up just for root account
+This file allows for user to set an email without access to ssmtp config file which should be set up just for root account.

+In graph mode the program calls a python function and using matplotlib (plotting library) creates a plot of data of GPU andCPu verus time from output of mode 3 the logfile.txt.

 See Also
 -----------
 README.md is at repository.
-screenshots and dummy config file are also available.
+Screenshots and dummy config file are also available.

 Communication
 -----------